 — DON’Ts —

-Music supervisors like Thomas Golubic (“Better Call Saul,” “Breaking Bad”) would love to hear your music, but they’re gonna tell you right up front: They don’t have the time for unsolicited submissions.
-It’s not just listening to your music that’s an issue, it’s also being sure that a song is something they can easily clear.
-Check out a music supervisor’s Website whenever possible, and see if they have a policy.
-Golubic explains the guidelines in great detail here.
+Music supervisors like Thomas Golubic (“Better Call Saul,” “Breaking Bad,” “The Walking Dead”) would love to hear your music, but be sure to check if they have a policy.
+Most professionals don’t have time for unsolicited submissions.
+The issue isn’t just about listening to your music – it’s also being sure that a song is something they can clear easily.

-While there’s a bit of bravado and self-confidence evident in such a move, it’s not what they want and is a red flag for unprofessonalism.
-Music supervisors may be managing literally dozens of active contacts if they have multiple projects going.
-Find another way to make that first contact via social media, email, attending an event, or – better than anything – building an audience that’s passionate about your music, and have the music supervisor come to you.
+Find another way to make that first contact via social media, email, attending an event, or – and this is the best way – building an audience that’s passionate about your music.
+That way, the music supervisors may come to you.

 3. Don’t send attachments in a cold email

-4. Don’t submit music that isn’t exactly within the genre or style being requested by the music supervisor
+4. Don’t submit music that isn’t exactly within the requested genre or style

 No one is great at everything.
 Put your ego aside, and market yourself based on your strengths.
-Any time a composer or producer introduces themselves as a master of all genres, the red flag of warning goes up immediately.
-Any music supervisor with experience knows that the best of any genre comes from those who specialize in those genres!
-Stick to what you’re great at, and offer your services with that style or those styles first and foremost.
-And you never know – once a music provider proves themselves on the first project, they may get to show what else they can do later on.
+Any time a composer or producer introduces themselves as a master of all genres, the red flag of warning immediately goes up.